hedera-dev/hello-future-world-js/README.md

 and follow the instructions in the "pre-requisites" section of the accompanying tutorial.

 1. Install all the prerequisite software
-1. Copy `.env.sample` into `.env` and update values manually
-1. Alternatively run `./init/00-main.sh` and this script will interactively prompt you, and populate the values needed in the `.env` file
+1. Run `./init/00-main.sh` and this script will interactively prompt you, and populate the values needed in the `.env` file
-   - TODO specific instructions for prompts
+1. Run `./init/03-get-dependencies.sh` and this script will install the required dependencies
+1. Run `./init/04-rpcrelay-run.sh` and this script will run a Hedera JSON-RPC Relay instance
+   - Note that this requires `docker` to be available on your system
+   - Note that you may delay performing this step until later, you only need it for HSCS related sequences
 1. Congratulations, you can now move on to the sequences! 🎉

 ### How to run using Gitpod